 Medium-sized dogwood trees that do well in Dayton’s climate include Cornus kousa ‘Snow Tower’ (a stunning, upright, columnar tree reaching 10-15′ tall and only 4-8′ wide) and Cornus kousa ‘Summer Gold’ (an elegant, upright, variegated small tree or large shrub, to 8′ tall, 4′ wide).

 It can be disheartening to see all the beautiful trees available for those with larger properties and feel that there isn’t anything that would fit your smaller yard.
 We hope this article has given you some good ideas and shown you just how many truly stunning trees will fit in a small space!

-Remember to plant your new trees properly (see our tips here) to ensure that they’ll be beautiful and healthy for a long time to come!
+Remember to plant your new trees properly (see our tips here) and water them well for the first two years to ensure that they’ll be beautiful and healthy for a long time to come!
 If you aren’t sure how, or if you’d like help selecting and planting spring flowering trees in your landscape, give us a call.
 We offer a full range of tree planting services.